 How many times have you faced a blank document, trying to figure out how to begin at all?
 Or find yourself stuck on a particular segment of your work you just can't seem to go beyond?

 WriteMapper helps you generate ideas for your writing, by turning this problem into the visual exercise of brainstorming ideas using a mind map, which is also a great way to overcome writer's block.

-This is has an even greater helping effect for people who are more visually stimulated, allowing them to conjure up an endless stream of thoughts, ideas, and scenarios.
+This has an even greater helping effect for people who are more visually stimulated, allowing them to conjure up an endless stream of thoughts, ideas, and scenarios.

 1.1.1 Uses Mind Maps

 A mind map is simply a more visual form of an outline, which you can use to structure your writing.
 WriteMapper elevates the concept of mind mapping to the next level, allowing you to fill in with your thoughts and ideas and use it for creating writing content — and also why we call it a WriteMap!

 Get a brainstorming productivity boost from using keyboard shortcuts, allowing you to be trigger-happy and fire away editing and creating nodes.
 See the section 1.5 Keyboard Shortcuts below for more details, or this support article for a full list of keyboard shortcuts available in WriteMapper.

 1.1.3 Quick Add Siblings

 Record the next point that pops up in your mind as quickly as you can think it up by quick-adding a node using the

 Enter keyboard shortcut, allowing you to keep a good idea generation flow going.
 The quick-add sibling node option is also available from the right-click or long-press menu of each node.